DemocracyClub/yournextrepresentative/CONTRIBUTING.md

 # Contributing

-At [DemocracyClub](https://democracyclub.org.uk/) we value contributions to our projects from volunteers and contirbutors.
+At [DemocracyClub](https://democracyclub.org.uk/) we value contributions to our projects from volunteers and contributors.
 Please read and follow our [Code of Conduct](https://democracyclub.org.uk/code-of-conduct/).

 If you are interested in helping out, feel free to [contact us](https://democracyclub.org.uk/contact/)